darwintantuco/notes/src/content/elixir/processes.md

 date: '2021-03-07'
 ---

-#### Processes

-very lightweight
+- very lightweight

-each process is isolated from each other
+- each process is isolated from each other

-a failure in a process will never crash or corrupt
+- a failure in a process will never crash or corrupt another process

-another process
+- a process can be used to add state

 #### spawn

-you can create a process using `spawn` function
+- you can create a process using `spawn` function

-its defined in `Kernel` module
+- defined in `Kernel` module

 ```elixir
 # run the function in another process